 QoS policy control defines and deals with service flows.
 A service flow is defined through:

 {1} ServiceFlow-ID: Unique identifier

+Identifier denoting a single instance of a service flow used for registration and maintenance.
+Therefore it has to be unique within the scope of an ANC, but may be attributed by the DP-ID to which the service flow belongs.

-{1} SFConfig: Configuration parameters of service flow, such as, e.g.:
+{1} SFConfig: Configuration parameters of service flow

+Performance attributes of service flow, such as, e.g.:

 Datagram filter